 "Simplify, simplify, simplify."
 That's what Henry David Thoreau told his friend and mentor Ralph Waldo Emerson, to which Emerson said something like, "I think one simplify would suffice."
-On our ERP journey,
+On our ERP journey, we have been searching for ways to simplify and lower the costs of doing business.

 When we examined how we do business, we found that in spite of advances in technology, our dependence on paper wasn't diminishing.
 Reducing paper would permit us to manage our head count, minimize the dog-ate-my-order errors and increase our customer service -- and make more money in the bargain.